The classic 2 Seater Sofa or 3 Seater Sofa leather sofa is an extremely important part of many peoples homes.

 Ink stains are typically harder to remove.
 Start out by trying vinegar, baking soda and rubbing alcohol and if you’re having no luck with these, then you’re best off using a specialised leather ink remover.

-Leather furniture such as your sofa or couch can be one of the most premium features of your house’s decor!
+Furniture such as your sofa, couch or leather lounge can be one of the most premium features of your house’s decor!

 They offer immense comfort and style, functioning as the central gathering spot for your family & friends on a quiet night in, weekly movie night or a big celebration.